Opioid Crisis: A Frontline Perspective

 The workshop is designed for community members, healthcare providers, educators, advocates, and first responders alike.
 Special attention will be given to the unique challenges faced by police officers, firefighters, and EMTs, as well as their critical role in prevention, response, and community partnerships.

 This event is hosted by the Office of Outreach and Engagement in collaboration with Student Health and Wellness (SHaW)—a Division of Student Life and Enrollment — with community initiatives focused on mental health, prevention, and building empathy-driven responses to substance use.
 This event is also coordinated with support from the Puerto Rican/Latin American Cultural Center (PRLACC) and the Asian American Cultural Center (AsACC).
-This program is also supported by grant funding from the Connecticut Healthy Campus Initiative (CHCI), reinforcing our shared commitment to fostering healthier and safer campus communities.
+This program is also supported by a grant from the Connecticut Healthy Campus Initiative (CHCI), reinforcing our shared commitment to fostering healthier, safer campus communities.

 If you require accommodation to participate in this event, please email merly.downey@uconn.edu by January 22, 2026.